Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 - Call: 0121 553 0759 - for general enquiries and bookings.
 The house is not staffed every day, therefore you may need to leave a message and staff will get back to you as soon as possible.

-- Email: email@example.com - for general enquiries.
+- Email: email@example.com - for general enquiries apart from opening hours which you will find further down this page.
 Please call the house for bookings as we are not able to take bookings via email.

 - The Sandwell Museums Facebook page for daily information.